 Years After Sexual Assault, Survivors Hounded To Pay Bills For The Rape Kit Exam

-Six years ago, a newly minted graduate of the School of the Art Institute of Chicago was working three part-time jobs and adjusting to life as a non-student.
+Six years ago, a newly minted graduate of the School of the Art Institute of Chicago was working three part-time jobs and adjusting to life not as a student.
 She stopped in for a drink one night at a restaurant in Chicago's Bucktown neighborhood, where she got into a conversation with a guy.
 The next thing she remembers clearly was awakening at home the next morning, aching, covered in bruises, with a swollen lip.

 She believed she had been raped and went to the local police station to file a report.
 The police sent her to a hospital emergency room nearby where, with her permission, a doctor did a medical forensic exam, checking her for injuries and taking evidence from her body and clothes to potentially use in a prosecution case.
 The exam took hours and made her even more miserable.